-Body stature has been related to reproductive success for bear species and other large mammals (Clutton-Brock et al. 1988, Noyce and Garshelis 1994, Hilderbrand et al. 1999).
-Both Atkinson et al. (1996) and Derocher (2005) documented reductions in cohort body length in polar bears, but to date these changes in stature have not been related to changing subpopulation demographics.
+(1996) and Derocher (2005) documented reductions in cohort body length in polar bears, but to date these changes in stature have not been related to changing subpopulation demographics.
 In addition to measuring changes in body size, measuring changes in body mass and body condition are of particular importance because changes in these metrics are most likely to influence survival and reproduction (Derocher and Stirling 1995, Stirling et al. 1999, Rode et al. 2010).
-Body condition of bears can be estimated using many methods (see Section 4.9.2.1).
-Measuring changes in the physical stature and body condition of adult female polar bears could help provide valuable insight into future demographics as lighter female polar bears produce smaller litters with lighter cubs (Derocher and Stirling 1995) that are less likely to survive (Derocher and Stirling 1996).
+Measuring changes in the physical stature and body condition of adult female polar bears could help provide valuable insight into future demographics because lighter female polar bears produce smaller litters with lighter cubs (Derocher and Stirling 1995) that are less likely to survive (Derocher and Stirling 1996).
 In summary, measuring stature provides insight into both historic and current shifts in the availability of energetic resources in addition to providing potential valuable insight into demographics.